TrackPolitics logoTrackPolitics

 Financial Interests

-Declared financial interests include land and property holdings (three entries), donations and other support for MP activities, and visits outside the UK.
+Declared financial interests include land and property (three entries), visits outside the UK (two entries), and donations and other support for activities as an MP (one entry).

 Generated 21 February 2026